Last updated on October 18th, 2022 at 06:29 pm

-In turn, if a company’s employees are not satisfied with such management practices and their approaches to them, employees are likely to work under pressure, and with no confidence and loyalty for the company.
+In turn, if a company’s employees are not happy or satisfied with such management practices and their approaches to them, employees are likely to work under pressure, and with no confidence and zero loyalty to the company.

 And the possible effects of poor management are not only internal but the whole mechanism that the company is part of, which are-